mcclure/analogue-core-template-amaranth-variants/README.md

 This assumes JSON files besides video.json have already been configured per the Analogue documentation.
 Clearer build instructions are forthcoming.

+### Build (tips)

+Watch for warnings of type 332119; these are timing errors, and are critical.
+(Alternately, in Quartus, look for purple warnings.)
+If you need to do a clean quartus build, delete src/fpga/db/

 By the way, to simulate:

 ```